braxliu0329/2023-NetworkTrafficAnalysis/Meetings/MeetingNotes.md

  - Tomos will look into setting up continuous development

 ## Client Meeting 14/02/2024
-Group Members Present: Tomos, Ani
+Group Members Present: Tomos, Ani, Tony
+Group Members Absent: Joe
 Others Present: Louis Goodland (Client)
 ### Progress
  - Ani has continued work on the GUI - to fix and improve the graphs from the existing GUI, a local react page has been made to dynamically display attack analyses.